top of page

 You have body parts “down there,” and maybe you are already good friends.

 Many people also don't get a good education about female genital anatomy and function in school or at home.
-Given the importance of this information for health, sexuality, and pleasure, this education should be readily available.
+Given the importance of this information for sexual health and pleasure, this education should be readily available.

 Though the internet has greatly increased our access to helpful information, online outlets still make errors or provide poorly supported information on topics relating to female pelvic anatomy, female sexuality, and similar topics.
 For example, I recently saw an article in a prominent journal that mislabeled female genitalia.
 Ooops.

-Here’s a diagram (from Planned Parenthood) with the anatomy labeled correctly.
+Here’s a diagram (from Planned Parenthood) with vulvar anatomy labeled correctly.

 Now that you know the names of the anatomical parts, it's time to take a closer look.

 Start by finding a comfortable, well-lit setting.
 A little back support and a comfy surface to sit on is helpful.
 Find a hand-mirror, makeup mirror, or any small mirror you can hold comfortably.
-Take off your bottoms and position the mirror so that you can see your vulva.
+Take off your bottoms and position the mirror so that you can see your vulva, including your vaginal opening.

 Say, “Hello”

-If you feel comfortable, take a few minutes to study the vulvar parts, setting the intention to draw your vulva from memory.
+If you feel comfortable, take a few minutes to study the vulva, setting the intention to draw your vulva anatomy from memory.
 This will help you focus your attention and provide some grounding if the activity becomes emotionally difficult.

 Vulva Mindfulness

-It is helpful to do these activities more than once.
+It is helpful to do this vulva anatomy exercise more than once.
 Through greater familiarity comes acceptance, and acceptance is the first step to real, positive change.

 bottom of page